Accessing the gravitational form factors of the nucleon and nuclei through a massive graviton

-I work with the low-energy effective model of linearized massive gravity known as the Fierz-Pauli theory \cite{Fierz:1939ix} whose nonlinear completion is called the bimetric theory of gravity \cite{Schmidt-May:2015vnx}.
-In the simplest version of this model, a massive graviton $h_{\mu\nu}$ with mass $m$ coexists with the ordinary massless graviton in General Relativity.
-The massive one interacts with the standard model fields through their energy momentum tensor $T^{\mu\nu}$ \beq \delta{\cal L} = \kappa h_{\mu\nu}T^{\mu\nu}. \eeq I assume universal coupling, that is, $\kappa$ is the same for all the fields in the SM, although this condition can be relaxed in a model-dependent way.\footnote{Such an extension may be interesting to consider because, if the graviton couples to quarks and gluons differently $\kappa T^{\mu\nu}_{\rm QCD}\to \kappa_q T^{\mu\nu}_q+\kappa_g T^{\mu\nu}_g$, one can probe the quark and gluon parts of the GFFs.} The parameters $(m,\kappa)$ have been severely constrained by laboratory experiments and astrophysical observations which point to very small values $\kappa < 10^{-20}\sim 10^{-10}$ GeV$^{-1}$ \cite{Cembranos:2017vgi}.
+Historically, the potential existence of a new spin-2 particle has attracted significant attention since it can yield observable consequences such as the deviation from the inverse-square law.
+Over the past several decades, the parameters $(m,\kappa)$ have been severely constrained by laboratory experiments and astrophysical observations which point to very small values $\kappa < 10^{-20}\sim 10^{-10}$ GeV$^{-1}$ \cite{Talmadge:1988qz,Adelberger:2003zx,Cembranos:2017vgi}.
 However, if $m$ is large, say $m\gg 100$ MeV, constraints mainly come from collider experiments in the TeV energy region which are not as restrictive.
 According to \cite{Tang:2012pv,Cembranos:2021vdv,dEnterria:2023npy}, values of $\kappa$ as large as $10^{-4} \sim 10^{-3}$ GeV$^{-1}$ are not excluded.
 (Ref.~\cite{dEnterria:2023npy} constrains the graviton-photon coupling.
 The result is roughly consistent with \cite{Cembranos:2021vdv} under the assumption of universal coupling.)
 I will focus on this region of the parameter space.

 The simplest process that is sensitive to the interaction between $h_{\mu\nu}$ and the nucleon is high energy elastic electron-proton scattering $l+p\to l'+p'$.\footnote{The neutron cannot be accelerated to high energy.
 But the neutron GFFs are identical to the proton GFFs up to small isospin-breaking effects.} The scattering amplitude is dominated by the one-photon exchange and can be parameterized by the proton's electromagnetic form factors $F_{1,2}(t)$ as \beq i{\cal A}_\gamma = e^2 \bar{u}(l')\gamma^{\mu} u(l)\frac{-ig_{\mu\nu}}{t} \bar{u}(p')\left[\gamma^\nu F_1(t)+\frac{i\sigma^{\nu\lambda}\Delta_\lambda}{2M} F_2(t)\right]u(p), \eeq where $\Delta^\mu=p'^\mu-p^\mu = l^\mu-l'^\mu$, $\Delta^2=t$ and $M$ is the proton mass.
 The lepton mass is neglected.
 The dominant source of corrections to this formula is the QED radiative effect which can be sizable but is well understood \cite{Akushevich:2015toa,Ye:2017gyb}.
 The weak interaction contribution is suppressed by the $Z$-boson mass $|t|/M_Z^2 \ll 1$.
 (The form factors are usually measured up to $|t|\lesssim 10$ GeV$^{2}$) However, at very high center-of-mass energy of order $s=(l+p)^2\sim (1\, {\rm TeV})^2$, there will be another source of corrections from the massive graviton exchange.
 The corresponding amplitude reads \beq i{\cal A}_G= -\kappa^2 \bar{u}(l')L^{(\mu} \gamma^{\nu)} u(l) G_{\mu\nu\alpha\beta}(\Delta)\bar{u}(p')\left[\gamma^{(\alpha} P^{\beta)} A(t) + \frac{P^{(\alpha}i\sigma^{\beta)\lambda}\Delta_\lambda }{2M}B(t)+\frac{D(t)}{4M}(\Delta^\alpha\Delta^\beta -g^{\alpha\beta}t)\right]u(p), \eeq where $L^\mu=\frac{l^\mu+l'^\mu}{2}$, $P^\mu=\frac{p^\mu+p'^\mu}{2}$ and $G$ is the graviton propagator \beq G_{\mu\nu\alpha\beta}(\Delta)=\frac{i}{t-m^2}\left( \frac{1}{2}(P_{\mu\alpha}P_{\beta\nu}+P_{\mu\beta}P_{\nu\alpha})-\frac{1}{3}P_{\mu\nu}P_{\alpha\beta}\right), \qquad P_{\mu\nu}=g_{\mu\nu}-\frac{\Delta_\mu \Delta_\nu}{m^2}. \eeq The graviton-proton coupling is parameterized by the gravitational form factors $A(t),B(t),D(t)$.
 From momentum and angular momentum conservation, $A(0)=1$ and $B(0)=0$, but $D(0)$ is not constrained.